 Internship students will participate in weekly group supervision meetings with a C-N faculty supervisor to reflect on their experiences, share their challenges and integrate theory and practice.
 These sessions ensure that clinical field experiences are progressing in their development of counselor competencies.
 Each GSC practicum and internship faculty member holds appropriate credentials and a doctoral degree from a CACREP approved Counselor Education program.
 Group supervision by faculty will not exceed a ratio of 1:12; and time in group supervision will not count toward the 100 clock hours for practicum or the 600 clock hours for internship.

-Internship in Carson-Newman GSC Program adheres to CACREP 2009 Standards, NCATE Standards, Tennessee Board of Licensure for Licensed Professional Counselors, and the Tennessee Department of Education standards for Professional School Counselor Licensure.
-Internship objectives implement the vision, goals and themes of the C-N School of Education's Conceptual Framework (See School of Education website at http://www.cn.edu/educationGrad/.).
+Internship in Carson-Newman GSC Program adheres to CACREP 2016 Standards, NCATE Standards, Tennessee Board of Licensure for Licensed Professional Counselors, and the Tennessee Department of Education standards for Professional School Counselor Licensure.
+Internship objectives implement the vision, goals and themes of the C-N School of Education's Conceptual Framework (See School of Education website at Master of Science in Counseling | Carson-Newman University (cn.edu).).
 In addition, training is based upon the school counselor role as presented in the ASCA National Model and as outlined in the Tennessee Model for Comprehensive School Counseling.